Bosch Research paves the way for hydrogen technologies

 Water electrolysis uses electricity to split water into its hydrogen and oxygen components.
 An electrolyte between the hydrogen and oxygen sides separates the gases and allows the ion exchange which is needed for the reaction.
 There are various types of electrolytes, i.e., liquid or solid substances with ionic conductivity, according to which the systems are classified: proton exchange membrane (PEM), anion exchange membrane (AEM), alkaline electrolysis (AEL) and solid oxide electrolyzer cell (SOEC).
 In order to build compact systems and use the voltages which are typical in the electricity system, several hundred cells are combined by placing them on top of each other to form a so-called stack.
 The stack is operated with additional components as part of an overall system.

 Bosch Research has been researching electrolysis since 2012.
 Due to the great relevance of the technology for climate protection, Bosch decided in 2022 to enter into product development for hydrogen electrolysis and established a new business division for this purpose.
-Bosch initially focused on developing a 1.25 MW electrolysis stack.
-The first pilot projects are planned for the end of 2023.
-At the same time, a “smart module” is being developed.
-It combines the electrolysis stack with a control unit, power electronics and sensors.
+Bosch initially focused on developing a 1.25 MW PEM electrolysis stack.
+At the same time, a “smart electrolysis module” is being developed.
+It combines the PEM electrolysis stack with a control unit, power electronics and sensors.

 Fuel cells for climate-neutral mobility